Hidden Gems in Lisbon: Discover the City's Secrets

 While tourists crowd the nearby Graça overlook, this miradouro offers the same sweeping view—only quieter, and somehow more spiritual.

-Best Time: Sunset, with nowhere else to be.
+Soverra Tip: Best time to visit is sunset, with nowhere else to be.

 14. Gallery Zé dos Bois (ZDB)